thagrol/usb-gadget/README.md

 For full instructions see [http://www.instructables.com/id/NAS-Access-for-Non-Networked-Devices/](URL)

+## refresh_shared.sh
+Bash script to periodically unmount and remount the shared storage for the USB mass storage gadget.

+lsof must be installed `sudo apt install lsof`

+There must be an apropriate entry in /etc/fstab for the shared storage.

+Must be run as root, ideally at system startup.

+Approximately once a second if the storage is mounted and there are no open files on it, the script unmounts and remounts it.

+Data corruption is still possible.
+This script does not address or resolve any of the issues relating to write access.

+Usage: refresh_shared.sh <mount point>

 ## set_id.py
 Python script to set hostname and load the g_ether USB gadget module with fix MAC address.
 Both derived from the Pi's serial number.